dlbewley/dlbewley.github.io/_posts/2015-06-28-Testing-Openshift-Origin-V3-with-Ansible-and-Vagrant-on-OS-X.md

 #  vagrant reload --provision
 {% endhighlight %}

-- You may want to go ahead and put this into a filed called `reset.sh` so you can more easily test over and over.
+- You may want to go ahead and put this into a file called `reset.sh` so you can more easily test over and over.

 {% highlight bash %}
 #!/bin/bash